sebamci/ball-on-beam-docs/docs/A_System_Overview/01_System_Overview.md

 The platform is specifically designed for students to:

-- Gain hands-on experience with sensors, actuators, and embedded systems,
+- Gain hands-on experience with sensors, actuators, and embedded systems
-- Understand the design and tuning of PID and lead controllers,
+- Understand the design and tuning of PID and lead controllers
-- Experiment with physical modeling and linearization in Simulink,
+- Experiment with physical modeling and linearization in Simulink
-- Perform real-time control tasks and analyze system responses.
+- Perform real-time control tasks and analyze system responses

 ---